zrmartin71/THM_Write-Ups/Network_Services2_Tasks3&4.md

 ## Introduction
 This is a write-up for the TryHackMe Network Services 2 room.
 I will walk through tasks 3 & 4.
 I will be using using Kali VM for this write-up.
 Lets get Started!

 In this room you learn about, then enumerate and exploit a variety of network services and misconfigurations.
-The tasks mentioned above will go through the enumerating and exploiting processes.
+The tasks mentioned above will go through the enumerating and exploiting NFS.

 Link to the room: https://tryhackme.com/room/networkservices2